kubernetes/kubernetes/README.md

 ----

-Kubernetes is an open source system for managing [containerized applications] across multiple hosts; providing basic mechanisms for deployment, maintenance, and scaling of applications.
+Kubernetes is an open source container orchestration system for running microservices (i.e. [containerized applications]) across multiple hosts; providing basic mechanisms for end to end deployment, scheduling, scaling, and networking of microservices, with examples of similar systems, you can check out Mesos, Docker Swarm, Nomad.

-Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.
+Kubernetes builds upon 17 years of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.